e10v/tea-tasting/README.md

 Defining covariates:

-- In `SimpleMean`, use the `covariate` parameter to specify the pre-experimental metric.
+- In `Mean`, use the `covariate` parameter to specify the pre-experimental metric.
 - In `RatioOfMeans`, `numer_covariate` and `denom_covariate` define covariates for the numerator and denominator, respectively.

 ### Checking for sample ratio mismatch